beingaquatic/FCM-Android-Push-Notification-PHP/README.md

 -----------------------

 $ApiKey = Your Google Cloud Messaging Server API Key,
-$message The mesasge you want to push out,
+$message = The body of the notification,
 $title = Title of the notification,
 $icon = Icon that will be displayed when showing notification (for Lollipop+ make sure you use a silhouette style icon)